ponylang/pony-patterns/CONTRIBUTING.md

 ## Where to put your pattern

-All patterns go in the `content` directory within an appropriate section.
+All patterns go in the top level of the repo within a directory for the appropriate section.
 If an appropriate section doesn't exist, create one and then add pattern within that directory.
-For example, to add a new section called `Networking`, you'd create a new folder `content/networking` then you can add your pattern to that directory.
+For example, to add a new section called `Networking`, you'd create a new folder `networking` then you can add your pattern to the directory.
 If you are creating a new section, add an `index.md` file that has the name of section as a level one entry: `#` in Markdown as well as description of the type of patterns to be found in the section.

 ## How to update the Table of Contents